RockefellerArchiveCenter/iiif-image-scripts/README.md

 ## `aws_upload.py`

 Uploads files to an AWS bucket.
+Currently uploads image files to an `/images/` folder and manifest files `/manifests/`.

 ### Requires